Water is the matter and matrix, mother and medium of life. Without water there’s no life.

 Quoting Jacques Yves Cousteau, the same is true of the Coonoor River and her three major feeders which flow through the town.
 They presently serve as an ignoble receptacle for all the flotsam and jetsam and the sewage, and sullage, generated in the township.

-Based on the experience gained from cleaning up drains and culverts about town, Clean Coonoor with funds mobilised by Mrs. Rajashree our mentor from Hyderabad, a kilometre stretch of the middle stream which flows through the municipal market was de-silted.
+Based on the experience gained from cleaning up drains and culverts about town, Clean Coonoor with funds mobilised by Mrs. Rajashree our mentor, a kilometre stretch of the middle stream which flows through the municipal market was de-silted.
+This was Phase-1 of what promises to be a long drawn campaign and unrewarding campaign.

-This was Phase-1 of what would be a long drawn campaign.
 Flagged off on World Environment Day 2019, the operations which lasted for 42 days, employed both manual and mechanical means, and yielded some 12,000 tonnes of debris.

 Success lent confidence and the organisation went ahead with Phase-2, which involved the upper stream which flows past an UNESCO Heritage Site, The Coonoor Railway Station.